IBM/event-automation/_tutorials/ep-tutorial-3.md

 You used a transform node to dynamically compute additional properties in the events.

-You also used a filter node to specify a custom, complex expression - more detailed than the simple expressions created using the Assistant.
+You also used a filter node to specify a custom, complex expression - more detailed than the simple expressions created by using the Assistant.